|← Chapter 11·||Turning Signs (Contents)||References||blog|

 We divide the world up into entities at human scale so that we can manipulate them in human lives, and this division of the world is an imaginative achievement.— Fauconnier and Turner (2002, 8)

 We have seen above an account of ‘reality monitoring,’ but a psychological explanation like that tells us only how humans tell the difference between real and illusory percepts, or between true and false memories or beliefs.
-The more general question is, in logical terms, how any being could rightly distinguish between true and false appearances – or in metaphysical terms, which elements or constituents of the phaneron (if any) are real, or more real than others.
+The more general question is, in logical terms, how any being could rightly distinguish between true and false assertions – or in metaphysical terms, which elements or constituents of the phaneron (if any) are real, or more real than others.
 These questions have been debated for centuries, especially between two schools of thought known since the time of the scholastic philosophers as nominalism and realism.

 The question, according to Peirce,